-If the parents own a home together, then it is likely considered joint property, even if only one spouse has been paying the mortgage over the years.
-How much your home is worth depends upon your remaining mortgage and the home's current worth.
-Generally in a divorce, either one spouse buys out the other in order to keep the home.
-Or, the house is put up for sale and the proceeds are used to pay off joint debt or is hared between the parties.
+When a couple owns a home together, the house is usually considered joint property.
+This holds true even if only one spouse has been paying the mortgage over the years.
+The value of the home depends upon any remaining mortgage balances and the home’s current worth.
+Generally in a divorce, one of two things happen with the family home.
+In the first scenario, one spouse buys out the other spouse in order to keep the home.
+In the second scenario, both parties move and the house is put up for sale.
+Proceeds from the sale pay off joint debt or are split between the divorcing couple.

-When children are involved, one parent may negotiate for Use and Possession of the family home, or the opportunity to put off selling the house for 3, 5, 7, or more years.
-The argument is presented that it is in the children's best interest to stay in the home for emotional or educational reasons.
+When children are involved, one parent may negotiate for Use and Possession of the family home – or the opportunity to put off selling the house for 3, 5, 7, or more years.
+A request for Use and Possession generally argues for the children’s best interest in staying in the family home for emotional or educational reasons.

 Extraordinary Medical Expenses are handled the same as Extraordinary Educational Expenses.
 Check with your state, but an expense usually must be at least $100 per bill in order to qualify for joint responsibility.

-Automatic alimony is no longer guaranteed in a divorce.
-A spouse must be able to demonstrate why they need their former spouse to continue to provide monthly financial support.
+Courts no longer grant automatic alimony in a divorce.
+Most often, a spouse must be able to demonstrate why they need their former spouse to continue to provide monthly financial support.
 Rehabilitative alimony can be negotiated for a mom who has stayed at home to raise and/or homeschool kids.
 The money is generally considered an opportunity for mom to go back to school or gain some type of training so she can eventually re-enter the workforce.